Azure-Samples/communication-services-openai-sample/README.md

 You can run the sample in two ways: **locally** (using Azure DevTunnel) or **in GitHub Codespaces**.

+#### 0. Environment Variables

+Create a `.env` file in the `/server` directory.
+You can use the `.env.template` file as a template.

+The following environment variables are required:

+-   `RESOURCE_CONNECTION_STRING`: Your [Azure Communication Services](https://learn.microsoft.com/en-us/azure/communication-services/quickstarts/create-communication-resource?tabs=windows&pivots=platform-azp) connection string.
+-   `ENDPOINT_URL`: The endpoint URL for your [Azure Communication Services](https://learn.microsoft.com/en-us/azure/communication-services/quickstarts/create-communication-resource?tabs=windows&pivots=platform-azp) resource.
+-   `AZURE_OPENAI_SERVICE_KEY`: The API key for your Azure OpenAI service.
+See [instructions](https://learn.microsoft.com/en-us/azure/ai-foundry/openai/how-to/create-resource?pivots=web-portal)
+-   `AZURE_OPENAI_SERVICE_ENDPOINT`: The endpoint for your Azure OpenAI service.
+-   `AZURE_OPENAI_SERVICE_DEPLOYMENT_MODEL_NAME`: The name of your [deployed OpenAI model](https://learn.microsoft.com/en-us/azure/ai-foundry/openai/concepts/models?tabs=global-standard%2Cstandard-chat-completions#model-summary-table-and-region-availability). i.e. gpt-4o-realtime-preview, gpt-4o-mini-realtime-preview
+-   `AZURE_OPENAI_PROMPT_INSTRUCTIONS`: The system prompt/instructions for the Azure OpenAI assistant.
+If not provided, a default prompt will be used.
+-   `SERVER_CALLBACK_URI`: Set value after Devtunnel is created and hosted.
+The publicly accessible URL for your server, used for Call Automation callbacks.
+For local development, you can use a tunneling service like [Azure Devtunnels](https://learn.microsoft.com/en-us/azure/developer/dev-tunnels/get-started?tabs=macos).
+-   `CLIENT_ORIGIN_URL`: The origin URL of your client application (e.g., `http://localhost:3000` for local development or your Codespaces/GitHub Codespaces URL).
+This is required for CORS configuration to allow your frontend to communicate with the backend.

+**Note:**
+Set `SERVER_CALLBACK_URI` and `CLIENT_ORIGIN_URL` values after Devtunnel is created and hosted.
+For Codespace, these values are set by adding `8080` and `3000` ports.

 #### 1. Local Development (using Azure DevTunnel)

 **Step 1: Install dependencies**